Frequently Asked Questions

 Can I choose the dates that I want to come?

-We ask all of our residents in each session to stay for the full 23 days.
+We ask all of our residents in each session to stay for the duration.
 We understand that conflicts occur and there are times when residents need to leave for a day or two.
 Each residency is curated with an eye towards cohesion and group dynamic and when residents leave for longer than a day or two it can be disruptive to the group as a whole.

 How many artists and what types are there in each session?